dphilla/boxer/README.md

 # WasmBoxer

-## Compile your project to WebAssembly in a single step
+## Build your project to run on WebAssembly in a single step.

 ### Description